udacity/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-The project allows you to investigate different bikeshare datasets in 3 different cities.
+The project allows you to investigate different bikeshare datasets in 3 cities.
+The data can be viewed by month and by day.

 ### Files used
 chicago.csv